Green-Phys/green-phys.github.io/content/docs/Tutorials/Tutorial_DIIS.md

   --kernel GPU --cuda_low_gpu_memory true --cuda_low_cpu_memory true
 ```

 In this example I compare damping iterations with DIIS and CDIIS.
 For a fare comparison, I used exactly the same settings for DIIS with the difference residuals and CDIIS as shown in the snippet above.
-Convergence by total energy is shown in this graph:
+Convergence by the total energy is shown in this graph:

 ![Performance of different convergence algorithms for BiVO3.](/tutorials/BiVO3_DIIS.pdf)

 The difference residuals quickly lead to diverging iterations.
 The damping iterations (with `--damping 0.3`) initially look converging, but after some point start gradually diverge.
 CDIIS is much more superior to damping and DIIS with the difference residuals.
 In the plot above, I mark the iterations that start CDIIS extrapolations with arrows.

-The estimate whether the extrapolation subspace is good, I recommend to look at the printed extrapolation coefficients.
+To estimate whether the extrapolation subspace is good, I recommend to look at the printed extrapolation coefficients.
 They also can help to troubleshoot problematic cases.
 The first iteration with the CDIIS extrapolation has these extrapolation coefficients:

 ```
 DIIS: Extrapolation coefs: